Your capital is at risk

 Full details of the fees payable by are set out in our terms and conditions, while these fees are

-minimal and only for the administration of the circle consumer should consider how these charges
+minimal and only for the administration of the Circle, the consumer should consider how these charges

 will affect their final deposit amount.

-Missed or late payments may have an adverse affect on your credit score.
+Missed or late payments may have an adverse effect on your credit score.